GDATASoftwareAG/wordpress-gdata-antivirus/Readme.md

 ## Overview

-Welcome to the WordPress Antivirus Plugin (wp-vaas) with G DATA VaaS integration!
+Welcome to the WordPress Antivirus Plugin (wordpress-gdata-antivirus) with G DATA VaaS integration!
 This plugin adds an additional layer of security to your WordPress installation by utilizing the powerful antivirus service from G DATA CyberDefense AG, known as VaaS (Verdict as a Service).
 This integration ensures that your WordPress website remains protected from potential threats and malware.

 ## Features